aviadarn/distributed-training-ray/README.md

-# Ray Distributed YOLO12 Object Detection Example
+# Ray Distributed Ultralytics Example

 This repository contains an end-to-end **example project** for distributed object-detection training with **Ray** and **Ultralytics YOLO12**.
 It includes: